Welcome to MTG Meta Breakers! This series is devoted to helping you take on some of the most common decks in your favorite formats (aka “the meta”).

-For aggressive builds, it's important to apply consistent and early pressure to win the tempo battle in the first few turns.
-Forcing your opponent to deal with aggressive creatures can take them away from their main game plan, giving you the advantage.
-Meanwhile, a fast clock forces them to make sub-optimal (and often inefficient) decisions to stay alive.
+For aggressive builds, it’s important to apply consistent and early pressure to win the tempo battle in the first few turns.
+Forcing your opponent to deal with aggressive creatures can slow them down from deploying their own threats or smoothing their hand, giving you the advantage.
+Meanwhile, a fast clock forces the Murktide player to make sub-optimal (and often inefficient) decisions to stay alive.

 For control decks, knowing which threats to target is crucial.
 An unchecked DRC on turn one can swing the game in a big way.
-A few cantrips and/or counterspells later and you're facing down a huge Murktide on turn three and your opponent has drawn into exactly the cards they need to protect their position.
-Although this is gameflow-dependent, it's important to find a way to stop their tempo advantage and swing it back in your favor.
+A few cantrips and/or counterspells later and you’re facing down a huge Murktide on turn three and your opponent has drawn into exactly the cards they need to protect their position.
+Although this is gameflow-dependent, it’s important to find a way to stop their tempo advantage and swing it back in your favor.

 While DRC is huge for this deck, Murktide Regent is still king.
-Regardless of what deck you're playing, respecting Murktide is vital.
+Regardless of what deck you’re playing, respecting Murktide is vital.
 That could mean holding up countermagic for it if you suspect your opponent has it in hand.
-It could mean sequencing your plays to bounce or remove the dragon once it resolves.
+It could mean sequencing your plays oddly so you can bounce or remove the dragon once it resolves.

 That means stopping a Murktide from hitting the battlefield is the best choice.
-To do that, you'll need to deal with your opponent's graveyard or their hand.
+To do that, you’ll need to deal with your opponent’s graveyard or their hand.
 Hand disruption is harder to mess up.
 If you see a Murktide, you should generally take it.
-(Yes, cases exist where you shouldn't, such as taking an Expressive Iteration when your opponent is down on lands with nothing else to do or a Counterspell when you need to resolve a game-winning card on your turn).
+(Yes, cases exist where you shouldn’t, such as taking an Expressive Iteration when your opponent is down on lands with nothing else to do or a Counterspell when you need to resolve a game-winning card on your turn).

 For now, we’ll focus on managing the graveyard.
 Doing so on time and effectively can swing a matchup in your favor.
 A common mistake is waiting for the graveyard to fill up before dealing with it.
 Given that a Murktide can be cast for two mana with just five cards in the yard, there is usually no time to wait.

-If you have one-time graveyard interaction like a Soul-Guide Lantern, Relic of Progenitus, or Nihil Spellbomb, you should probably crack it sooner than you think.
+If you have one-time graveyard interaction like a Soul-Guide Lantern, Relic of Progenitus (cracking it), or Nihil Spellbomb, you should probably use it sooner than you think.
 Even if it only removes a handful of cards, this can set the Murktide player back several turns from casting a dragon.
-That's especially true if you've already dealt with DRC.
+That’s especially true if you’ve already dealt with DRC.
 Just remember, they will refill their yard eventually through soft graveyard hate.
 Sometimes it takes just a turn or two.
 So be ready to put pressure on and close the game before they have time to reset.

-Finally, something that many decks fail to do is play around countermagic---especially in games two and three.
-Things like Spell Pierce, Flusterstorm, and Mystical Dispute are common includes in the sideboard for Murktide decks.
+Finally, something that many decks fail to do is play around countermagic—especially in games two and three.
+Cards like Spell Pierce, Flusterstorm, and Mystical Dispute are common includes in the sideboard for Murktide decks.

-These can hose you if you don't respect them, swinging both tempo and the advantage in your opponent's favor.
-Although you can't totally put your game plan on hold, you should certainly be aware of and respect these counters, playing around them when possible.
+These can hose you if you don’t respect them, swinging both tempo and the advantage in your opponent’s favor.
+Although you can’t totally put your game plan on hold, you should certainly be aware of and respect these counters, playing around them when possible.

 Best Matchups Against Izzet Murktide in Modern